bg-write/candyfloss-flask/README.md

 - VAN (classical music features)
 - The Alternative (new music)

-## Publications to Add to Candyfloss
+### Outlets To Add

+The outlets I want to next add to Candyfloss:

 - Bandcamp
 - Creem